 Since your truck’s customers will normally be local, run a search to see if you can who’s hungry and close to your next stop.
 Then reach out directly to those starving members of your community on Twitter and offer them a discount or free drink if they show up to your service window and mention “Twitter” as they place their order.

 If you enjoyed this article, please feel free to retweet it or add us at Twitter.
-Share any additional tips to finding a relevant Twitter following for food trucks in the comment section below.
+Share any additional tips to finding a relevant Twitter following for food trucks in the comment section or our food truck forum.